STEVE - Space-Time-Enclosing Volume Extraction: The Volume Extraction Framework

-Note that at the connectivity points, vectors are only connected such that the end-point of a predecessor connects to the starting-point of a linked successor (which \textit{never} must be anti-parallel to the preceeding vector).
-The vector connectivities at the boundary cube centers are predefined through the vector path table (\textit{cf.}, Table~I, in the Appendix). \\
+Note that at the junctures, TCVs are only connected such that the end-point of a predecessor connects to the starting-point of a linked successor (which \textit{never} must be anti-parallel to the preceding vector).
+The vector connectivities at the boundary cube centers are always predefined through the vector path table (\textit{cf.}, Table~\ref{tab:02}). \\

-In a second step, all connectivity points (i.e., those with point IDs above $31$; \textit{cf.}, Fig.~4.c) will be discarded.
-As a result, one obtains a single tetrahedron that is represented by its four final, reduced cyclic vector paths (\textit{cf.}, Fig.s~6.b--f).
-Each of these cyclic vector paths represents a triangle, which is embedded into $4$D. Note that the initial orientations of the boundary volumes have been passed on, such that a consistent evaluation of $4$-normal vectors is possible (\textit{cf.}, e.g., Ref.s~\cite{DORS07, PERW09}). \\
+In a further step, all junctures (i.e., those with point IDs above $31$, \textit{cf.}, Fig.~\ref{fig:07}.c) will be discarded (\textit{cf.}, Fig.~\ref{fig:03}.f).
+As a result, one obtains a single tetrahedron (\textit{cf.}, Fig.~\ref{fig:03}.h) that is represented by its four final, reduced cyclic vector paths (\textit{cf.}, Fig.s~\ref{fig:09}.b--f).
+Each of these cyclic vector paths represents a triangle, which is embedded into $4$D. Note that the initial orientations of the boundary volumes have been passed on, such that a consistent evaluation of $4$-normal vectors is possible (\textit{cf.}, Appendix~\ref{app:appA}). \\

-If we repeat the above processing for the remaining fifteen toxel sites within the $4$-cell, we end up in total with sixteen oriented tetrahedrons that represent in their union the final STEVE-hypersurface for a single, isolated active toxel (\textit{cf.}, Fig.~7.c).
-Note that in $4$D the orientations of the surface elements (i.e., triangles) of the tetrahedrons are not drawn, because each triangle is oriented both ways in the figure.
-For comparison we also show in Fig.~7.a the DICONEX-contour (consisting of four oriented edges, i.e., vectors) for a single, isolated pixel~\cite{BRS09}.
-And in Fig.~7.b, we show the VESTA-surface (consisting of eight oriented triangles) for a single, isolated voxel~\cite{BRS12}.
-Note that in the $3$D case, each edge of the octahedron in the figure represents two anti-parallel vectors.
+If we repeat the above processing for the remaining fifteen $4$D-cells, we end up in total with sixteen oriented tetrahedrons that in their union represent the final STEVE-hypersurface for a single, isolated active toxel (\textit{cf.}, Fig.~\ref{fig:10}.c).
+The STEVE algorithm has stored at this stage the generated $3$-simplices (\textit{cf.}, Fig.~\ref{fig:03}.j) and thereby completes its processing.
+Note that in Fig.~\ref{fig:10}.c the orientations of the triangles of the tetrahedrons are not drawn, because in that $4$D space each triangle is oriented in both ways. \\

+For comparison we show in Fig.~\ref{fig:10}.a the DICONEX-contour -- consisting of four vectors -- for a single, isolated pixel~\cite{BRS09}.
+And in Fig.~\ref{fig:10}.b, we show the VESTA-surface -- consisting of eight oriented triangles -- for a single, isolated voxel~\cite{BRS12}.
+Note that each edge of the octahedron represents two anti-parallel vectors.